 The globalisation of the supply chain increasingly challenges the US Food and Drug Administration's ability to ensure the quality of pharmaceuticals on the US market, acknowledges the acting director of the agency's Center for Drug Evaluation and Research.

+In addition, the agency had "entered into a number of co-operative relationships with foreign regulators, ranging from co-operation under a Free Trade Agreement, to agency-to-agency Memoranda of Understanding, to more informal arrangements to advance drug quality".
 One of those regulators was China's State Food and Drug Administration, which last December agreed that Chinese manufacturers exporting to the US any API on a newly drawn-up list, including atorvastatin (the active pharmaceutical ingredient in Lipitor) and sildenafil (Viagra), would have to register with the national agency.

 Meanwhile, there are rumblings of more decisive congressional action in the form of legislation that would require the FDA to inspect US and foreign drug manufacturing facilities at the same rate.